History of Nahuatl: 1980-today

 Significant changes have taken place since the mid-1980s, although educational policies in Mexico have focused on the Hispanicization of indigenous communities, to teach purely Spanish and discourage the use of native languages, resulting in today's good number of Nahuatl speakers are able to write both their language and Spanish; even so, its Spanish literacy rate remains well below the national average.

 Despite the forced Hispanicization, Nahuatl is still spoken by more than two million people, of which around 10% are monolingual.
 The survival of Nahuatl as a whole is not in imminent danger, but the survival of certain dialects is; and some have already become extinct during the last decades of the 20th century.
 Today it is spoken primarily in rural areas by a lower class of indigenous subsistence farmers.
 According to the INEGI, 51% of Nahuatl speakers are involved in the agricultural sector and 6 out of 10 do not receive wages or earn less than the minimum wage.

 In 1982, at the initiative of the Organization of Nahua Indigenous Professionals A.C.
 (OPINAC) and students and linguists of the General Directorate of Indigenous Education (DGEI), a general consensus was reached in the city of Pátzcuaro on writing, developing a "practical orthography", which was used since then by the Ministry of Public Education (SEP) for bilingual education.

-A year later, Alonso López Mar, Hermenegildo Martínez, and Delfino Hernández, all Nahua teachers from La Huasteca, wrote four-volume grammars of Mexicano whose title is Nahuatlahtolmelahualiztli ("The correct form of the Nahuatl language").
+A year later, Alonso López Mar, Hermenegildo Martínez, and Delfino Hernández, all Nahua teachers from La Huasteca, wrote four-volume grammars of Nahuatl whose title is Nahuatlahtolmelahualiztli ("The correct form of the Nahuatl language").
 The edition of the SEP made a circulation of more than 25 thousand copies, taking a big step in the current flourishing of the language.
 That same year, Delfino Hernández received the first prize in the Nahuatl Story Contest with the story Xochitlahtoleh.

 In Tlaxcala, during that decade, the governors publicly boasted that they were on the road to progress because, according to them, there were no longer Nahua speakers in the state.
 If there was 80% of Nahua-speaking population in the state before 1910, today that number is below 5%.
 This also indicates that the institutions had an erroneous criterion to consider an indigenous population, the language.
 In this way, the language was lost in the following generations, so, in reality, the inhabitants of today are the descendants of those Nahuas.

 In 1985, Natalio Hernández, also known by his pseudonym José Antonio Xokoyotsij, is a Nahua intellectual and poet who founded the Association of Writers in Indigenous Languages (AELI), among other institutions.
 He wrote several works, among these, perhaps the most important is his book of Nahuatl poetry entitled Xochikoskatl.
 Likewise, he published in several magazines, such as Nahuatl Culture Studies.